 Additional Partnerships

-Bard has partnered with Project Drawdown to put into action the 100 climate change solutions.
+Bard has partnered with Project Drawdown to put into action a list of 100 climate change solutions.
 We participate annually in the Drawdown EcoChallenge, a three-week climate event.